In This Section

 Develop personally and professionally.
 Interview your heroes.
 Help a new friend become a U.S. citizen.
-Get a selfie with the vice president.
 Join one of fifteen student programs at the Institute of Politics.

 Our Undergraduate Programs

 The Campaign and Advocacy Program (CAP) was created to address student interest in developing campaign and advocacy skills.
 CAP members gain a better understanding of campaigns and advocacy through discussions and interactive workshops.

 The Citizenship Tutoring (Cit Tut) program is rooted in the idea that public service can build greater civic engagement throughout the Harvard community.
 The program is a partnership between the undergraduate program members at the IOP and the Harvard Bridge, an adult training program open to all Harvard University staff and faculty.
 Every week our tutors meet with employees from various departments within the Harvard community to help them apply for citizenship and study for the four components of the U.S. citizenship test: civics, speaking, reading, and writing.